Ravin Caldwell

-Ravin V. Caldwell Jr. (born August 4, 1963) is an American former professional football linebacker in the National Football League (NFL) for the Washington Redskins from 1987 to 1992, playing on the teams that won the Super Bowl following the 1987 and 1991 seasons.
-He played college football at the University of Arkansas and was selected in the fifth round of the 1986 NFL draft.
+Ravin V. Caldwell Jr. (born August 4, 1963) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Washington Redskins from 1987 to 1992, playing on the teams that won the Super Bowl following the 1987 and 1991 seasons.
+He played college football for the Arkansas Razorbacks and was selected in the fifth round of the 1986 NFL draft.

 Caldwell is married to DeAnna Parson Caldwell (June 25, 2000).
 Together they have two children, a son Ashton Caldwell, born December 4, 1989, and a daughter, Ravyn Caldwell, born August 24, 2001.
 He also has a daughter from his relationship with former actress Teal Marchande, Talia Caldwell, who played college basketball at the University of California, Berkeley.
 Caldwell resides in Ashburn, Virginia.